goateeya/goateeya/README.md

   - FET ISP and fixed network, hardware construction work dispatch system

 ## Recent project:
+- DM-CAAS
+  - Decision Management Content as a Service, which provides the most up-to-date clinical evidence-based criteria and software, and integrates facility and payer
 - Telecom Coupon
   - Connect our virtual currency Fcoin to online, offline channels and billing system.
 In our FET APP, you can use fcoin to buy Telecom Coupon, which you can use to discount you telecom payment bill immediately
   - Centralized coupon system is responsible for coupon status with finite-state machine and transaction control, also providing RESTful API to channels to access coupon data